Ken Cuccinelli: Eminent domain

 In the 2005, 2006 and 2007 legislative sessions, Cuccinelli worked to pass eminent domain (compulsory purchase) laws that prevented local and state governments from taking private homes and businesses for developers' projects.
 In April 2010, Cuccinelli told the Roanoke Chamber of Commerce that he wanted to improve the protection of property rights in Virginia's Constitution.
 "There is no consistency on the application of eminent domain throughout Virginia," he said.
 In 2012, Cuccinelli championed a constitutional amendment to prohibit eminent domain from being used to take private land for private gain, thus restricting it to being used only for public gain.
 The amendment was placed on the ballot for a voter referendum in the 2012 general election, and was passed 74%–26%.

 Law enforcement

 In 2005, Cuccinelli was the chief patron of SB873, legislation that entitled law enforcement officers to overtime pay from local governments for hours worked while on vacation or other leave.

 Abstinence-only sex education

 Cuccinelli has been a strong advocate of the abstinence-only sex education programs with state funding.
-He stated "The longer you delay the commencement of sexual activity, you have healthier and happier kids and more successful kids."
+In November 2007, he said, "The longer you delay the commencement of sexual activity, you have healthier and happier kids and more successful kids."

 Electoral history

 Personal life

-Cuccinelli is married to Alice Monteiro Davis.
+Cuccinelli, a Catholic, is married to Alice Monteiro Davis.
 They met at Gonzaga College High School and were each other's prom dates.
-They lost touch as Cuccinelli attended UVA and Davis attended James Madison University.
+They lost touch when Cuccinelli was attending the University of Virginia and Davis was attending James Madison University.
 Cuccinelli phoned her during their senior year in college, they reconnected, and married in October 1991.
 They have seven children.

-They live in Nokesville, Prince William County, Virginia.
+They live in Nokesville in Prince William County, Virginia.